everscale-org/docs/src/develop/recipes/backend-integration.md

 The [pagination](https://github.com/tonlabs/sdk-samples/tree/master/demo/paginate-transactions) sample queries and displays transactions in workchain 0 (workchain where simple transfers happen, -1 workchain is masterchain where you can find service transactions and validator transactions) from the beginning.
 We can get all the transaction and filter by account addresses on the backend side.

+**Note**: By default the Blockchain API queries, such as the one used here provide only data from the past 7 days.
+To retrieve older data, make sure to use the `archive: true` flag, as shown in the sample:

 ```typescript
    async function main(client: TonClient) {
     // In this example, we want the query to return 2 items per page.